Candyblk95/CandyEnterHook/README.md

 What it Says - PiggyBacks off the Chat keybinds (Chatbox Texture Aura) This is a small addon to get a texture to load when opening and closing your chatbox. if you know code you can recode it to other functions that are keybound by "hardlocked" keybind keys

+Below is the Weak Aura custom Trigger code string
 ```
 ## **Trigger → Custom → Event**
 ## **Event(s):**